-As a business owner, you need to follow up on your contact form users.
-WPForms makes getting form notification easy and simple to set up.
+As a business owner, you must follow up on your contact form users.
+WPForms makes getting form notifications easy to set up.

-When you receive an email entry from your conversational form, you probably want to get notified immediately.
-This helps you to know if it’s urgent or not so you can act accordingly.
+You probably want to get notified immediately when you receive an email entry from your conversational form.
+This helps you know if it’s urgent so you can act accordingly.

-How do you set up email notification with WPForms?
+How do you set up email notifications with WPForms?

-On the right-hand side, edit what email and the message to sent to who and the reply-to field.
+On the right-hand side, edit what email and the message to send to who and the reply-to field.
 There are other email features you might want to edit on this page:

 - Send to email address.